Luodian/main-page-preview/src/content/note/dllm.md

         This heuristic substantially reduces computational overhead and performs well in practice.
 Although it deviates from the theorem’s strictly greedy criterion, system-level experiments indicate that the approach is effective.

 - **Strict implementation under the theorem.**
-    - I reproduced the theorem’s *exact* procedure in code and carried out a small-scale test; in practice it **does work.**
+    - We reproduced the theorem’s *exact* procedure in code and carried out a small-scale test; in practice it **does work.**
     - Concrete algorithmic steps:
         - **Collect greedy-unmasking probabilities.**